 The Vermont Changemakers Table is a professional network for mission-driven young Vermonters committed to the future of Vermont and positive change.
 A collaboration between Vermont Businesses for Social Responsibility (VBSR) and the High Meadows Fund, the group will meet quarterly for dinner, conversation and inspiration with Vermont thought leaders.

 Members of the cohort are encouraged to connect informally outside of the four organized dinners and take advantage of opportunities to connect with socially responsible businesses at VBSR events.
 A complimentary VBSR membership will be extended to individuals who are not currently employed by VBSR members.
-Applications for the 2019/20 cohort are now being accepted.
+Applications for the 2019/20 are no longer being accepted.
+Check back in Summer of 2020 to apply for our next cohort.

 What to Expect